How to Cut Pineapple

 Did I mention you can use this method to preserve canned pineapple chunks and rings, too?!
 I personally love to get extra fresh pineapple while it’s in season and freeze it to preserve its signature juiciness.
 Then you can use it in tons of delicious recipes whenever needed.

-Freezing pineapple is useful for so many different things!
-From tropical smoothies to Hawaiian chicken kebabs, there’s so many ways to use frozen pineapple.
-Fresh pineapple is so good in pineapple ginger juice and pineapple avocado salsa, and all kinds of other recipes too.
+Fresh pineapple is so good in pineapple ginger juice and pineapple pico de gallo, and all kinds of other recipes too.

 Why This is a Helpful Resource